Stand up for the facts!

 It includes physical road improvements; stepped-up police enforcement, a new policy for towing unregistered or unlicensed vehicle operators who are caught driving at dangerous speeds; and a staff member in the mayor’s office to coordinate the plan across city departments and work with residents and businesses.

-"As a parent of three children in Milwaukee, and someone who drives these streets daily, I find the statistics around automobile accidents and vehicle thefts unacceptable," said Johnson.
+"As a parent of three children in Milwaukee, and someone who drives these streets daily, I find the statistics around automobile accidents and vehicle thefts unacceptable," Johnson said.

-To be sure, at the time Johnson was the incoming mayor, since Mayor Tom Barrett – who had been confirmed as U.S. ambassador to Luxembourg – had not yet resigned.
+At the time, Johnson was the incoming mayor, since Mayor Tom Barrett — who had been confirmed as U.S. ambassador to Luxembourg – had not yet resigned.
 Johnson was sworn in as acting mayor two days later.

 The news release went on to state that "in 2021, 65 people in Milwaukee lost their lives due to reckless driving accidents, and more than 9,000 cars were stolen, double the amount in 2020."

 When asked for supporting data to back up Johnson’s statement, city staffers directed our attention to Milwaukee Police Department Traffic Safety Unit statistics.
-According to MPD data, the city saw 66 traffic fatalities in 2021 (as of Feb.
-3, 2022, there had been 6).
+According to Milwaukee Police Department data, the city had 66 traffic fatalities in 2021 (as of Feb.
+3, 2022, there had been six).

 Johnson’s news release cited a figure of 65, so obviously one additional fatality occurred between that date and Dec.
 31, 2021.
-But there is an important factor that gums up the claim: Johnson’s news release is citing reckless driving fatalities, while the MPD statistics simply cite traffic fatalities.
+But there is an important factor that gums up the claim: Johnson’s news release is citing reckless driving fatalities, while the Milwaukee Police Department statistics simply cite traffic fatalities.

 Here is the department’s breakdown on traffic fatalities for 2021: